What might cause me to fall if I have Parkinson's?

 Move your weight from one foot to the other or try to step backwards before moving forwards.
 If you freeze, you may be able to re-start moving by rocking gently from side to side.

-Ask a friend to help
+Ask a friend for help

 If you’re out with a friend and you freeze, they can help you by holding your arm and supporting your balance while you concentrate on moving again.
-Ask them to put their foot at a right angle in front of yours for you to step over it.
-Just make sure you raise your foot above theirs and remember not to step backwards, to avoid disturbing your balance.

 Slow down turns

 If you need to change direction, try not to turn too quickly or pivot on the spot.
-It is better to slow down and take a few extra steps to walk around in a half circle.
+It's better to slow down and take a few extra steps to walk around in a half circle.
 Try to imagine your feet are following the numbers on the face of a clock.
 Take your time.

 - Try to clear away as much clutter as you can and arrange your furniture so that moving around is as easy as possible.
-If the furniture is heavy, make sure you ask someone to help you move it.

 - Make sure your house is well lit.